Behind The Pages

 The One and Only Skizitz

 I am not Skizitz and I didn’t know anyone like that, but I wish there was.
 Growing up I always wanted people to see what I saw.
 I thought if they knew how much their words affected others, maybe they would stop?
 What better way for them to see but in black and white print?
 Many times teachers, other kids, friends and even parents don’t realize that their actions can create deep ideas in a kid’s mind that are hard to forget and easy to use as obstacles.
 Many adults can tell you their growing up horror stories and few can say it was easy, but they learned things, often too late.
 Skizitz’s non-reaction to others is how every kid wishes they could be.
 Do want you want and be yourself without a care as to what anyone else says.
 I always wanted to do this and I didn’t a lot of the time.
 I hope my readers take this to heart and adult and kid alike examine what they say to others and even more, what they listen to.
 Words do matter, but how we let those words affect us is more important.
+This book is designed for an 8-12 year old audience.

 How Does and Angel Get It’s Wings